satbirsingh01/learning_material/ssh.md

 # SSH - Secure Shell

 SSH is used to connect to remote machines securely, usually on port 22.
 Data that is transferred is encrypted and can use public keys to authenticate a log in.
 This document won't explain how SSH and keys, work but it will tell you how to use them.
+You'll need a more advanced networking guide for that, I haven't the foggiest.

 All hosts and IPs used as examples have been changed so they won't work and you can stop trying to force your way into my machines.

 SSH is a topic where there are some differences between Windows and Unix operating systems, though the ssh commands themselves will generally remain the same.